Advisory Groups and Task Forces

 • represent the diversity of Manitoba students

-• demonstrate knowledge about issues related to education
+• have an interest in issues related to education

 • engage in respectful, open discussions, and be accepting of differing viewpoints

-• be able to serve for one year
+• be willing and able to serve for a one-year term and attend council meetings

 When is the deadline for applications?